 Below is the basic program layout for each day at the conference:

 All peer-reviewed papers will be presented in either the RI sessions OR the traditional oral presentation format.
-During initial submission, authors who DID NOT want to present in the RI format had the option to request presenting in the traditional 20-minute format.
-This option is not available after initial submission.

 Examples of RI talks are shown below:

 - Standard 3-minute RI Presentation

 Your presentation has two components: a three-minute rapid oral presentation and an interactive (digital) display.
 This format gives you the opportunity to present your work to a large audience and allows deeper interaction with those interested in your work in the interactive part of the presentation.

 You will have only three minutes, and there will be no changeover time and no questions, so you should be able to get your message across, enabling the audience to know if they want to learn more and discuss further about your work during the interactive session.
 Use the time wisely!
 Questions and discussions will happen during the interactive sessions.

 You must finish in three (3) minutes!
 Plan on 2:50 to be safe.

 PRACTICE!
 Most likely, you will need to practice a number of times to get your message across effectively in only three minutes.
 You will not be introduced.
 Give your name and the title of your paper.
 Your presentation is an advertisement for your paper, so focus on insights rather than details.
 Avoid spending much time on related work.
 Consider giving an application/motivation of your work, the main result, and one piece of technical “meat” (e.g., a theorem, a design principle, an equation, etc.) that will help the audience understand the methodology and the depth of the work, understanding that there will not be time for all the details.